ambianic/ambianic-docs/docs-md/users/ambianicedge.md

 [![Join the Slack chat room](https://img.shields.io/badge/Slack-Join%20the%20chat%20room-blue)](https://join.slack.com/t/ambianicai/shared_invite/zt-eosk4tv5-~GR3Sm7ccGbv1R7IEpk7OQ)

-[Ambianic Edge](https://github.com/ambianic/ambianic-edge) turns your Raspberry Pi into a smart camera device.
+[Ambianic Edge](https://github.com/ambianic/ambianic-edge) turns your inexpensive home computer (Raspberry Pi or an old laptop) into a smart camera device.
 We recommend running Ambianic Edge on an [Ambianic Box](https://github.com/ambianic/ambianic-box) but you can also install and run it on most ARM on x86 computers.

-# Quick Install
+# Quick Setup

+## Hardware
+We focus on a simplified and streamlined user experience from hardware assembly to mobile app.
+However we welcome advanced users to bring in their own components as needed.

+The easiest way to start is by assembling a new Ambianic Box from inexpensive off the shelf components.
+Just follow [this step by step guide](https://docs.ambianic.ai/users/ambianicbox/).

+## Software

 Step by step instructions for a quick install [available here](https://docs.ambianic.ai/users/installsoftware/).

 Once installed and running, you can connect to an Ambianic Edge via the [UI app](https://ui.ambianic.ai/) and see a timeline of detection events.

-# Advanced Install
+# Advanced Setup

+## Hardware

+You can use your own home computer as long as it has at least as much computing power as the reference hardware used for an [Ambianic Box](https://docs.ambianic.ai/users/ambianicbox/#components)

+## Software

-Advanced Install and CLI access instructions [available here](https://docs.ambianic.ai/users/quickstart/#advanced-install).
+Follow these Advanced Install and CLI access instructions [available here](https://docs.ambianic.ai/users/quickstart/#advanced-install).

 # Configuration